alexcvc/dev_howto/howto/NFSServerSetup_in_debian_10_for_embedded_programmers/README.md

 # enable NFSv2
 RPCNFSDCOUNT="8 --nfs-version 2"

+RPCNFSDOPTS="--nfs-version 2,3,4 --debug --syslog"

 # Runtime priority of server (see nice(1))
 RPCNFSDPRIORITY=0

 # Options for rpc.mountd.
 # If you have a port-based firewall, you might want to set up
 # a fixed port here using the --port option.
 For more information,
 # see rpc.mountd(8) or http://wiki.debian.org/SecuringNFS
 # To disable NFSv4 on the server, specify '--no-nfs-version 4' here
 RPCMOUNTDOPTS="--no-nfs-version 4 --manage-gids"